strvcom/frontend/project-guidelines/quality-output/deployment.md

 ## Content Delivery Network \(CDN\)

 For serving any static content or assets, the best approach is to use CDNs.
 Netlify uses [its own](https://www.netlify.com/products/edge/).
-[AWS CloudFront](https://aws.amazon.com/cloudfront/)integration like a charm with any other AWS product.
+[AWS CloudFront](https://aws.amazon.com/cloudfront/) integration like a charm with any other AWS product.
 You can easily install [Fastly](https://www.fastly.com)[add-on on Heroku](https://elements.heroku.com/addons/fastly).
 Or use the [Cloudflare](https://www.cloudflare.com).

 There are clearly many ways how to use, but why?